 - Set Up Nameservers For Your Domain Name

 - How To Create Subdomains And Addon Domains In cPanel (optional)

 - Create An Email Account In cPanel

 How To Register A Domain Name – Domain Name Providers

 - domain name provider

-In this tutorial, we will use GoDaddy to show you how to register a domain for your WordPress site.
+In this tutorial, we will use GoDaddy to show you how to register a domain for your new site.
 GoDaddy’s domain registration prices are reasonable and they provide excellent domain name management and administration services and an easy-to-use domain name control panel.

 You can use whatever registrar you like, as the registration process shown in our tutorial is similar for all domain service providers.

 Useful Tips For Registering A Great Domain Name